argent0/site-source/source/articles/2014-04-16/reverse-engineering-game.markdown

 ---
 title: "Reverse Engineering game"
 categories: "Web development"
+abstract: "A game about finding the underlying Schelling's segregation model."
+order: 3
 ---

 I wrote a Reverse Engineering game as an exercise to write better code.